 What is Overwater Time?

-Time in overwater phase is the longest portion of each length, both in duration and distance.
+Time in the overwater phase is the longest portion of each length, both in duration and distance.
 It lasts from breakout to the last stroke.
-It is an important metric paired with other overwater phase metrics like stroke rate and DPS.
+It is an important metric paired with other overwater phase metrics like Stroke Rate and DPS.

 How is it Measured?